koert/gpio/README.md

 This is a Java API library to access the GPIO ports of a Beagleboard Black.

-This is a work-in-progress with the intention of implementing the API in pure Java.
+This is a work-in-progress with the intention of implementing the API in Java with a minimal JNI module in C (necessary for pin interrupt handling).

 Implemented:
 * Digital out